Questfall/docs/quest-mining/completion/rpg-items/items.md

 Unlike level-less items, clothing is not consumed when applied to a character.
 Instead, it is equipped, meaning that an item can be put on and taken off an unlimited number of times.

 However, to prevent situational clothing switching, each time an item is equipped, it costs Essence.
-The cost depends on item rarity, item level, and the player's [Equipping](../rpg-attributes/items.md#equipping) trait.
+The cost depends on item rarity, item level, and the player's [Equipping](../rpg-attributes/inventory.md#equipping) trait.

 {% hint style="info" %}
-For the exact equipment cost formula, see the [Items](../rpg-attributes/items.md#equipping) attribute article.
+For the exact equipment cost formula, see the [Inventory](../rpg-attributes/inventory.md#equipping) attribute article.
 {% endhint %}

 When the item is equipped, its effects are applied to the character.
 And there are two types of effects that an item can have.

-First, each item has a resonance that boosts one of the character [attributes](../rpg-attributes/).
+First, each item has a aspect that boosts one of the character [attributes](../rpg-attributes/).
 Second, depending on its rarity, the item can have up to 5 perks.&#x20;

 To equip clothing, there are no rarity or level restrictions.
 This means that a user can equip items purchased on the marketplace or obtained from a loot box that are of a higher level than the user.
 For example, a level 5 user can wear level 40 boots.&#x20;

 However, useful item effects can be reduced when the item is too far above the character's level, while the weight is applied in full.
 Since equipped weight contributes to [stamina consumption](../rpg-attributes/stamina.md#relief), this can be a significant limitation depending on overall character development.

 {% hint style="info" %}
-The overlevel penalty affects resonance, grants, terminal perks, booster perks, and other positive system values from the item.
-For the exact formula, see the [Overlevel](../rpg-attributes/items.md#overlevel) trait.
+The overlevel penalty affects aspect, grants, terminal perks, booster perks, and other positive system values from the item.
+For the exact formula, see the [Overlevel](../rpg-attributes/inventory.md#overlevel) trait.
 {% endhint %}

 The only restriction on equipping clothing is introduced by another important attribute, the type.
 It determines which of the character's six clothing slots the item can be equipped in.